Full question:

 Answer:

-An answer is a legally sufficient response to the allegations that have been alleged against you in the complaint.
-The answer will generally either admit or deny each claim made by paragraph, or state an inability to admit or deny for lack of knowledge.
-Defenses may also be raised.
-A counterclaim or cross claim may also be asserted.
+An answer is your formal response to the claims in the complaint.
+It should either admit or deny each claim or state that you cannot admit or deny due to lack of knowledge.
+You can also raise defenses or assert counterclaims.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.